thavlik/vpn-operator/README.md

   verify:
     # Set to true to bypass credentials verification.
 This will allow
     # the structure of the Secret to be anything you want, and the
-    # Provider will immediately enter the Ready phase without truly
+    # MaskProvider will immediately enter the Ready phase without truly
     # knowing if the credentials are valid.
     skip: false